 Lost property goes to charity two days after the end of the end of camp in July each year.
 It is not possible to redeem any item after we have sent it to Charity.

 19/ My child is 7 and his friend is 8 and I want my child to be in the bigger camp with his friend?

 Refer to Q11.

-Parents, please make yourself aware of our policy on this, via our T&Cs and FAQs, before your child arrives to camp.
+Parents, please make yourself aware of our policy on this, via our T&Cs and FAQs, before your child arrives at camp.
 Please explain this to your child, before you book them in, if they fall into this age category.

 Your child's date of birth must be correct.
 This is mandatory, any person who includes an incorrect date of birth for a child will be asked to leave the camp immediately and no refund will be allowed.
 The date of birth of your child is very important for their safety and for our medical staff and any emergency services.
 Please do not compromise your child's safety by inputting an incorrect date of birth.